License Renewal - How Courses Work

 Step Four–Take the Chapter Quiz.
 Chapter quizzes are mandatory and must be submitted online.

 Final examinations are administered online only and may be taken open book.
 Passing score is 70% or better.
 After submitting the final examination you will receive a pass/fail response containing your percentage score.

 DRE regulations limit final examination completion to a maximum of fifteen (15) credit hours during any one 24 hour period.

 What Happens If I Fail?

 If you should fail the course final examination, you will be given one opportunity to take an alternate final examination.
-The questions in the re-examination will contain different questions than those asked in the original final examination.
-A second failure would require re-submitting the chapter quizzes and wait the number of credit hours of the failed course before additional retakes (there is no charge for retakes.
+The questions in the re-examination will be different questions than those asked in the original final examination.
+A second failure would require re-submitting the chapter quizzes and wait the number of credit hours of the failed course before additional retakes (there is no charge for retakes).